Abdur Rasheed Biswas

 Abdur Rasheed Biswas (died 1991) was a Bangladeshi politician.
 He was elected as MP of Jessore-10 in the first general election of Bangladesh.

 He lived in Khalia village of what is now Mohammadpur Upazila of Magura District.
+He was Headmaster of Binodpur B.K.
+High School and one of the prominent organizers of the liberation war of 1971 in the region.
 He died on 11 December 1991.